 Which data sets are “at least as extreme” as the observed one?

-Let’s repeat the previous density plot of the possible outcomes in range 25 to 75 of a binomial experiment Bin(100, 0.5) with the two red lines at 71 and 29.
+Let’s repeat the previous density plot of the possible outcomes in the range from 25 to 75 of a binomial experiment Bin(100, 0.5) with the two red lines at 71 and 29.
 (Let’s suppress the code from output by using echo = FALSE in the code block definition so that we only see the resulting plot but do not repeat the code in the knitted document.)

 Above we computed that probability under the null to observe 71 or more pairs is about 2 in 100,000.
-If we had not fixed beforehand that we would only be interested in deviations that are towards the higher values from 50, then observing at least 71 out of 100 would be as extreme value from 50 as observing at most 29 out of 100 (dashed red line above).
-So probability under the null of seeing “as extreme data” as has been observed would mean observing “at least 71 or at most 29 cases out of 100 trials”.
+If we had not fixed beforehand that we would only be interested in deviations that are towards the higher values from 50, then observing at least 71 out of 100 would be as extreme a value from 50 as observing at most 29 out of 100 (dashed red line above).
+Thus, probability under the null of seeing “as extreme data” as has been observed would then mean observing “at least 71 or at most 29 cases out of 100 trials”.
 Let’s compute the P-value under such a two-sided alternative hypothesis.

 pbinom(29, size = n, prob = 0.5) + (1 - pbinom(71-1, size = n, prob = 0.5))